phile21/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A to Z - A script that replaces all characters A and c from input to Z and e respectively.

 Without C, you would live in hiago - A script that removes all letters c and C from input

+esreveR - A script that reverse its input.